Configuring Exchange on-premises for scheduling

 This should be a different service account to any used for One-Touch Join, because the configuration will be different.

 Configuring Application Impersonation on the service account.
-This allows the service account to impersonate users on Exchange.
+This allows the service account to impersonate all users and resources in Exchange.

 Create an equipment resource.
 This resource will be added as an attendee to all meetings scheduled using the Pexip add-in.